murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 Our goal now is to use the subset of loci for analysis in Structure, which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
 The assignment of each individual to a population is quantified in terms of Bayesian posterior probabilities, and visualized via a plot of posterior probabilities for each individual and population.

 A key user defined parameter is the hypothesized number of populations of origin which is represented by K. Sometimes the value of K is clear from from the biology, but more often a range of potential K-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate K. In the interests of time we won’t be exploring different values of K here, but this will be a key step for your own datasets.
+We'll just see what we get with K = 4 as we have up to 4 different populations.
 In addition, Structure takes a long time to run on the number of loci generated in a typical RAD data set because of the MCMC algorithms involved in the Bayesian computation.
 We therefore want to choose a random subset of loci that are well represented across our three populations.
-Despite 'downsampling', this random subset contains more than enough information to define population structure.
+Despite downsampling, this random subset contains more than enough information to investigate population structure.

 > ## Run structure
 > • Get back in the `gbs/` directory>